astropenguin/rmsafe/README.md

 # rmsafe

-A simple Python tool to move files and/or directories to macOS Trash.
+Python tool to move files and/or directories to macOS Trash.

 ## Usage